ksu-hmi/Alarm-Clock/TaskList.md

 #4 Build text file using the video URL with Python code

-#5 Build the rest of the Python code
+#5 Build the rest of the Python code (hours, seconds, print, etc)

 #6 Test the overall Python code